Nikolai Smirnov (mathematician): Biography

-Nikolai Vasilyevich Smirnov was born October 17, 1900 in Moscow into the family of a church clerk who was also employed as a clerk in the office of the Bolshoi Theater.
+Smirnov was born October 17, 1900, in Moscow into the family of a church clerk who was also employed as a clerk in the office of the Bolshoi Theater.
 He completed his gymnasium education during the First World War, during which he served in various medical units of the military.

 After the October Revolution Smirnov joined the ranks of the Red Army.
 During this time he took an interest in philosophy and philology, which shaped his later interests in mathematics.
 It is suggested that Smirnov was influenced by the works of Velimir Khlebnikov, who had emphasized that the most fruitful results in arts and humanities could be achieved only after thoroughly understanding the natural sciences.
 According to the testimony of a friend, the artist S. P. Isakov, Smirnov, following this advice, entered Moscow State University after his discharge from the army in 1921 and focused his attention to the study of mathematics.

 Smirnov graduated from the Faculty of Physics and Mathematics at Moscow State University, and, beginning in 1926, taught mathematics for many years at Timiryazev Agricultural Academy, Moscow City Pedagogical Institute, and Moscow State University.
 During this time, Smirnov narrowed his research foci to the fields of probability theory and mathematical statistics.
 Smirnov's initial period of research ended in 1938 with the defense of his doctoral dissertation "On approximation of the distribution laws of random variables" (Russian: Об аппроксимации законов распределения случайных величин), which served as the foundation for his work on nonparametric tests for which he was later renowned.

 After his dissertation, Smirnov took up research with the Steklov Institute of Mathematics in 1938, where he worked for the remainder of his life.
 While at the institute he obtained new fundamental results in nonparametric statistics, and also studied the limit distributions of nonparametric criteria, the theory of large deviations, and the limit distributions for terms of variational series.
-For these series of works Smirnov was awarded the State Prize in 1951.
+For these series of works Smirnov was awarded the Stalin Prize in 1951.
 In 1957 he was made the Head of Mathematical Statistics at the Steklov Institute.

-In 1960 Smirnov was elected to the Academy of Sciences of the USSR as a corresponding member, in recognition for his contributions to the advancement of mathematical statistics.
+In 1960 Smirnov was elected to the Academy of Sciences of the Soviet Union as a corresponding member, in recognition for his contributions to the advancement of mathematical statistics.

 Smirnov died on June 2, 1966.
 His sudden, unexpected death left him unable to complete his research in mathematical genetics, to which he had returned in the final years of his life with the intention to publish several works.